Niv-1993/Intro-SE---KanbanProject/README.md

 - click on "Limit" button
 - input the new limit
 - click"Save".
 **4**.
-A the creator of the board can add a column **5**.
+A the creator of the board can add a column.

+**5**.
 Only the board creator can change a column's name, limitation, order int the board.

 **6**.
 Supports adding new tasks to its leftmost column only.

 **7**.
 Columns can be added to the board and removed.
 If a column is removed, its existing tasks are moved to the column on its left (unless it is the leftmost column - then its tasks are moved to the column on its right).

 ##### Steps adding
 - click "Add" (top right) button
 - input the name of the new column